apache/carbondata/docs/index/secondary-index-guide.md

 ### Compacting SI table table through Main Table compaction
-Running Compaction command (`ALTER TABLE COMPACT`)[COMPACTION TYPE-> MINOR/MAJOR] on main table will automatically delete all the old segments of SI and creates a new segment with same name as main table compacted segmet and loads data to it.
+Running Compaction command (`ALTER TABLE COMPACT`)[COMPACTION TYPE-> MINOR/MAJOR] on main table will automatically delete all the old segments of SI and creates a new segment with same name as main table compacted segment and loads data to it.

 ### Compacting SI table's individual segment(s) through REFRESH INDEX command
-Where there are so many small files present in the SI table, then we can use REFRESH INDEX command to compact the files within an SI segment to avoid many small files.
+Where there are so many small files present in the SI table, then we can use the REFRESH INDEX command to compact the files within an SI segment to avoid many small files.

   ```